 For most races, Zone4 Timing will automatically create three default sets of results for you: age group, overall, and gender results.
-You can create as many other custom result sets as you need by clicking the Create a New Result Set button at the top of the page.
+You can create as many other custom result sets as you need by clicking the Create a New Result Set button at the bottom of the page.
 If you do not want to use the preset results the system creates for you, simply click the “hide” button beside each result set to get rid of it.

 Why would I need multiple results sets?